DalhousieAI/benthicnet_probes/README.md

 prepare dataloaders, and train the model on a one-hot classification task.
 This notebook may also be easily adapted for frozen encoders and hierarchical multi-label learning.

 Before running, please ensure that all paths to datasets, models, dataset CSVs, etc are correct.
-By default, the

 ## Directory Guide (In Alphabetical Order)
 1. benthicnet_norms - stats for average/standard deviation on BenthicNet imagery partitions;